ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-83.md

 ### Security Consideration

 TLS SHALL be used.
-This national extension enforces authentication and authorization of access to the Patient Identifier Cross-reference Manager using IUA profile with basic access token.
+This national extension enforces authentication and authorization of access to the Patient Identifier Cross-reference Manager using the IUA profile with basic access token.
 Consequently the Mobile Patient Identifier Cross-reference Query [ITI-83] request must authorize using the Incorporate Access Token [ITI-72] transaction of the IUA profile.